-In this section, we discuss certain aspects of our compensation program as it pertains to our principal executive officer, our principal financial officer, and our three other most highly-compensated executive officers in 2011 (collectively, the "Named Executive Officers").
+In this section, we discuss certain aspects of our compensation program as it pertains to our principal executive officer, our principal financial officer, and our three other most highly-compensated executive officers in 2012 (collectively, the "Named Executive Officers").
+As discussed elsewhere in this proxy statement and reflected in the below compensation tables, Mr. Hyatt Brown temporarily served as our principal executive officer in 2012.
+For this reason, consistent with applicable SEC rules, the amount of Mr. Hyatt Brown's 2012 compensation is included in the below compensation tables; however, the below narrative discussion does not address Mr. Hyatt Brown's compensation because he was not paid any additional amounts for his temporary service as acting Chief Executive Officer, and because his temporary service was a one-time event that is not regularly considered as part of our compensation practices.
 Our discussion focuses on compensation and practices relating to our most recently completed fiscal year.

 Base Compensation.
 Base salaries are designed to provide competitive levels of compensation to our executives, based on scope of responsibility and duties.
 We pay base salaries because they provide a basic level of compensation and are necessary to recruit and retain executives.
-Base salaries remained unchanged for the Named Executive Officers in 2011 in recognition of the adverse economic and insurance market conditions reflected in the Company's results for 2010.
+Base salaries remained unchanged for the Named Executive Officers in 2012 in recognition of the adverse economic and insurance market conditions reflected in the Company's results for 2011.
 For additional information concerning compensation determinations for the Chief Executive Officer, please refer to the paragraph captioned "CEO Compensation," below.

 Annual Non-Equity Incentives and Bonuses.
-In 2011, short-term compensation for Named Executive Officers primarily consisted of a non-equity annual incentive compensation element.
-Each Named Executive Officer had an opportunity to earn a non-equity incentive compensation amount for 2011 based on objective performance criteria such as the earnings performance of the Company as a whole and, in the case of those executive officers with regional operational responsibilities such as Messrs.
-Lydecker and Strianese, the performance of the region for which such executive officer was responsible.
+In 2012, short-term compensation for Named Executive Officers primarily consisted of a non-equity annual incentive compensation element.
+Each Named Executive Officer had an opportunity to earn a non-equity incentive compensation amount for 2012 based on objective performance criteria such as the earnings performance of the Company as a whole and, in the case of those executive officers with regional operational responsibilities such as Messrs.
+Bridges, Strianese and Chris Walker, the performance of the region for which such executive officer was responsible.

-With respect to 2011 non-equity incentives and bonuses for the Named Executive Officers other than the Chief Executive Officer, the Compensation Committee, after consideration, discussion and review, accepted without modification the recommendations of the Chief Executive Officer, which recommendations were the expected result of the application of the compensation system and formulas established and reviewed with the Compensation Committee and with these officers during 2011.
-The 2011 non-equity incentive and bonus for Mr. Powell Brown, Chief Executive Officer, were determined by the Compensation Committee.
+With respect to 2012 non-equity incentives and bonuses for the Named Executive Officers other than the Chief Executive Officer, the Compensation Committee, after consideration, discussion and review, accepted without modification the recommendations of the Chief Executive Officer, which recommendations were the expected result of the application of the compensation system and formulas established and reviewed with the Compensation Committee and with these officers during 2012.
+The 2012 non-equity incentive and bonus for Mr. Powell Brown, Chief Executive Officer, were determined by the Compensation Committee.
 For additional information concerning compensation determinations for the Chief Executive Officer, please refer to the paragraph captioned "CEO Compensation," below.

-While not exercised in 2011, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.
+While not exercised in 2012, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.